-- 1. Describe the operation of the main criminal justice institutions in England & Wales and the Channel Islands and consider comparative elements - 2.
-Discuss the sentencing process and sentencing structure of criminal justice in England & Wales and Jersey - 3.
-Analyse criminal justice institutions and sentencing in practice using an appropriate analytic framework and consider comparative elements - 4.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be expected to be able to: 1.
+Describe the operation of the main criminal Knowledge and Understanding: 1,3 Cognitive and Intellectual Skills: justice institutions in England & Wales and the Channel Islands and consider comparative elements 2.
+Discuss the sentencing process and sentencing 1,2,3,4,5,6 Key transferable skills: 1,2,3,5,6,7,8,9,11 Employment related skills: structure of criminal justice in England & Wales and Jersey 3.
+Analyse criminal justice institutions and sentencing in practice using an appropriate analytic framework and consider comparative 2,3,5 Practical skills: 1,4 elements 4.
 Analyse the impact and effectiveness of alternative methods to deal with offending and anti-social behaviour

-DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: University College Jersey DATE(S) OF APPROVED CHANGE: Click here to enter a date.
-TERM/SEMESTER: All Year
+DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnership DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Highlands College DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: All year